zethon/CppCCQTemplate/README.md

 I had forgotten to add the bincrafters repo, but the error I was getting said something like "could not find Qt/6.0.1@bincrafters/stable in repos", which made it sound like the Qt6 library wasn't in the repo.
 I would have instead expected something like "unknown repo".

 And lastly, I had to make sure that the `libgl1-mesa-dev` library was installed on the build image.

+## Adding Unit Tests

+This went remarkably well.
+I did have to specify a configuration on Windows with `-C $BUILD_TYPE` but not on Ubuntu or macos.

 ## Notes
 ### CMake, Qt, OpenSSL conflict error